berkeley-politics-capstone/politics-capstone/docs/index.md

 * [Blog](https://berkeley-politics-capstone.github.io/politics-capstone/blog.html): We've uncovered interesting, data science based insights into this 2020 Democratic primary, and we invite you to peruse through them.

-* [About Us](https://berkeley-politics-capstone.github.io/politics-capstone/about.html): Learn more about the team behind the Hype Machine
+* [About Us](https://berkeley-politics-capstone.github.io/politics-capstone/about.html): Learn more about the team behind the Hype Machine.

 # About This Project